GuoxinFang/ReinforcedFDM/README.md

 **First input tetrahedral mesh into the system.**

-Two sample model is given 'Bunnyhead.tet' and 'topopt_new.tet'.
-You can either drag the file into the blank area of the UI or open the panel "file -> open".
+Two sample models are given 'Bunnyhead.tet' and 'topopt_new.tet'.
+You can either drag the file into the blank area of the UI or open the panel "file -> open" and then select the model.

 **Step 1: Input FEA simulation result** and compute principle stress direction as vector field by clicking bottom 'Step 1: Input FEA Result'.